 3. Print and fill out a septic service program application.
 Have your contractor fill out the appropriate pages of the form once they have done the work.
 Mail the application, contractor certification forms, and invoice to:

 Applications can be emailed to firstname.lastname@example.org

 Check out our homeowner's guide for more information about how to maintain your septic system.

 Does your septic system need to be replaced or have major repairs?
 Are you interested in protecting the watershed by relocating further from the waterway or upgrading to an advanced treatment system?
 We understand that the cost of replacing a system can be prohibitive, yet it is critical to have a functioning septic system.
 Our zero-interest loan program can help you replace or make major repairs to your septic system or drainfield.

 The formerly named Septic Zero Interest Loan has been expanded to better support landowner needs.
 The loan amount has increased to $20,000 to account for the higher potential cost of advanced septic systems.
 Eligible expenses have been expanded.
 The new Septic System and Infrastructure Loan still carries no interest and offers a standard 5-year term.
 Crisis recovery applicants may be awarded a term of up to 8 years.
-Eligible landowners within the Holiday Farm Fire Perimeter will automatically qualify for a longer term.
+Eligible landowners within the Holiday Farm Fire Perimeter and Septic System Boundary will automatically qualify for a longer term.

 Work not covered

 Residential units including single-family, multi-family homes, duplex, mobile home units, and small commercial operations located within the Septic System Boundary Map are eligible to apply.
 These are properties located in close proximity to the McKenzie.
 To see if your property qualifies, simply enter your address into the search tool on the map.